-In RAN2#112-e, RAN2 agreed to support delivery mode 1 (which is used only for multicast sessions) and delivery mode 2 (which is used for broadcast sessions).
+In RAN2#112-e, RAN2 agreed to support delivery mode 1 (which is used only for multicast sessions) and delivery mode 2 (which is used for broadcast sessions in Rel-17).

 In RAN2#115-e, RAN2 discussed the service continuity for delivery mode 2 (i.e. for broadcast session) to allow the RRC_IDLE/INACTIVE UE to prioritize the frequency which provides the UE’s interested MBS service and to allow the RRC_CONNECTED UE to report MBS interest information to the network.
 Regarding the MBS service continuity function, RAN2 agreed that the RRC_IDLE/INACTVE/CONNECTED UE may use the MBS service information in both SIB and upper layer signalling (e.g. USD).

-For RRC_IDLE/INACTIVE UE, RAN2 has agreed that there would be a mapping between frequency and “MBS ID” (e.g. same or similar to MBMS SAI) in SIB, and RAN2 also assumes that a mapping between frequency and MBS ID is provided in upper layer signalling (e.g. USD).
-If the “MBS ID” of the UE’s MBS service of interest (identified by TMGI) in upper layer signalling (e.g. USD) is mapped to the same “MBS ID” to which a frequency is mapped in SIB, the UE is allowed to prioritize the corresponding frequency indicated in SIB.
-As an alternative, if the mapping between frequency and “MBS ID” is not provided in SIB, then the UE is allowed to prioritize the frequency provided in upper layer signalling, i.e. based on the mapping between frequency and “MBS ID” of the UE’s the MBS service of interest (identified by TMGI) in the upper layer signalling (e.g. USD),.
-From RAN2 perspective, some kind of identifier as SAI in LTE is needed for the mapping between MBS services and frequencies in SIB as the overhead related to signalling all TMGIs separately might be too large to fit into SIB.
+For RRC_IDLE/INACTIVE UE, RAN2 has agreed that there would be a mapping between frequency and “MBS ID” (e.g. same or similar to MBMS SAI) in SIB, and RAN2 also made a working assumption that a mapping between frequency and MBS service can be provided in upper layer signalling (e.g. USD).
+If UE’s MBS service of interest (identified by TMGI) in upper layer signalling (e.g. USD) is mapped to the same “MBS ID” to which a frequency is mapped in SIB, the UE is allowed to prioritize the corresponding frequency indicated in SIB.
+As an alternative, if the mapping between frequency and “MBS ID” is not provided in SIB, then the UE is allowed to prioritize the frequency provided in upper layer signalling, i.e. based on the mapping between frequency and the MBS service of interest (identified by TMGI) in the upper layer signalling (e.g. USD).
+From RAN2 perspective, some kind of identifier such as/similar to SAI in LTE is needed for the mapping between MBS services and frequencies in SIB as the overhead related to signalling all TMGIs separately might be too large to fit into SIB.

 To support the MBS service continuity, RAN2 would like to ask SA2, RAN3 and SA4 the following question:

-Question 1: Can an “MBS ID” (similar to SAI in LTE) be defined for NR MBS for use in SIB and the upper layer signalling (e.g. USD), to avoid too many TMGIs from being broadcast in System Information?
+Question 1: Can an “MBS ID” (e.g. SAI) be defined for NR MBS for use in SIB and the upper layer signalling (e.g. USD), to avoid too many TMGIs from being broadcast in System Information?

-Question 2: Can the mapping between frequency and “MBS ID” (similar to SAI in LTE) be provided in the upper layer signalling (e.g. USD), as in LTE SC-PTM?
+Question 2: Can the mapping between frequency and MBS service be provided in the upper layer signalling (e.g. USD), as in LTE SC-PTM?

 Another issue discussed during RAN2#115-e meeting was the identification of an MBS session in 5G/NR system.
 RAN2 noted that in RRC signalling provided from the network to the UE to configure (SC-) MRB in LTE MBMS, an MBMS session is identified by TMGI and an optional sessionID parameter, which is defined in the following way in 3GPP TS 36.331: